-The aim of the campaign is to inspire daughters and mums to discover a new way of spending time together, by being active, dancing together, walking together, climbing together, swimming together.
+The aim of the campaign is to inspire daughters and mums/mother-figures to discover a new way of spending time together, by being active, dancing together, walking together, climbing together, swimming together.

-#TimeTogether is a development of Women in Sport’s teenage girls research, looking at how the relationship between mother and daughter can be instrumental in encouraging teenage girls to be active.
+#TimeTogether is a development of Women in Sport’s teenage girls research, looking at how the relationship between mother/mother-figure and daughter can be instrumental in encouraging teenage girls to be active.

 Currently, only 42% of teenage girls meet physical activity guidelines and just under a third of girls (32%) are inactive, engaging in less than an average of 30 minutes activity per day (Sport England Active Lives Children and Young People Survey Academic Year 2018/2019).